 III.
 Support of the Local Church

 In 2012, the Marists took up residence in Matti, Digos City, and began ministering to 24 chapel communities.
-These communities have developed into the Matti District Catholic Community, which the Bishop of Digos hopes will, in turn, eventually become a parish.
+These communities have developed and now formed the parish of Our Lady of Fatima which was established on 13th May 2019.

 Marist Asia Foundation – Thailand

-The education and healthcare projects undertaken by Marist Mission Ranong serve predominantly Buddhist peoples.
+The education and healthcare projects undertaken by Marists serve predominantly Buddhist peoples.
 Christians are an extremely small minority in Thailand.
 The Marists in Ranong strive to give an attractive and faithful witness to the good news of Jesus Christ by serving any who are in need.